muamarzidan/muamarzidan/README.md

 ![Profile view counter on GitHub](https://komarev.com/ghpvc/?username=muamarzidan)
 # 💫 About Me:
-Passionate Frontend Developer with a strong foundation in Informatics and extensive freelance experience building scalable web applications.
-Specialized in React (Next.js) and TypeScript with a understanding of state management (Redux/Zustand) and modern styling (Tailwind/ShadcnUI).
-Proficient in UI/UX principles, ensuring seamless collaboration with designers and high-fidelity implementation.
-Experienced in full-stack environments with Node.js and Prisma, providing a holistic approach to web development.
+Passionate Fullstack Developer with a strong foundation in Informatics major and extensive freelance experience building scalable web applications.
+Specialized in Javascript/TypeScript with React/Next.js and understanding of state management (Context/Zustand), and modern styling (Tailwind/ShadcnUI).
+Addict in UI/UX principles, ensuring seamless collaboration with designers, pixel perfect, and high fidelity implementation.
+Experienced in fullstack environments with Node.js, Express, PHP, Laravel, Filament and Prisma, providing a holistic approach to web development

 Love building :